ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Humble.md

 - Smoother Server: NONE: 0, UNKNOWN: 501, server error codes: 501-599
 - Waypoint Follower Server: NONE: 0, UNKNOWN: 601, server error codes: 601-699

 This pr also updates the waypoint follower server to throw exceptions on failures.
-These exceptions get reported back to the server which in turn places a error code on the Behavior Tree Navigator’s blackboard for use in contextual error handling in the autonomy application.
+These exceptions get reported back to the server which in turn places a error code on the Behavior Tree Navigator's blackboard for use in contextual error handling in the autonomy application.
 The following errors codes are supported (with more to come as necessary): Unknown and Task Executor Failed.
 See [Adding a New Nav2 Task Server][adding-a-new-nav2-task-server] and the PR for additional information.